 Extended Warranty Fee

-This is not usually something that's randomly tacked on, but something that you'll get the chance to either buy or leave on the table.
+This is not usually something that is randomly tacked on, but something that you will get the chance to either buy or leave on the table.
 What it does is add extra coverage for any major repairs needed once the manufacturer warranty ends.

-ADM or Additional Dealer Markup Fee
+Additional Dealer Markup (ADM) Fee

 This is actually a pure profit fee for the dealer, and it might seem rather brazen for them to tack it on, however, if your vehicle is a hot-selling model, you might not have any leverage to get it removed.

 Dealer Prep Fee